 3. A hole is created in your teeth using a dental drill to reach the infected pulp area.

-4. With the help of root canal files and other instruments, we will remove the infected pulp from the teeth.
-The whole process is performed meticulously to clean the area completely so that no chance of re-infection occurs.
+4. With the help of root canal files and other instruments, we will remove the infected pulp from the tooth.
+The whole process is performed meticulously to clean the area completely so that no chance of reinfection occurs.

-5. After cleaning the teeth, we will dry them with absorbent paper points and fill them with a rubber-like substance known as gutta-percha.
+5. After cleaning the tooth, we will dry it with absorbent paper points and fill them with a rubber-like substance known as gutta-percha.
 The filling seals the canals inside your teeth.

-6. Your teeth are now restored using permanent filling material.
+6. Your teeth will now be restored using permanent filling material.
 After the root canal procedure, we may protect the area with a crown so that your teeth don’t chip in the future.